lbittarello/Microeconometrics.jl/docs/src/methods.md

 The following functions are available for maximum-likelihood estimators:
 `aic`, `aicc`, `bic`, `deviance`, `nulldeviance`, `loglikelihood`, `nullloglikelihood`, `r2` and `adjr2`.
-Both R² functions are also available for OLS and IV.
+There are also R² methods for OLS and IV.

-Some models support `predict`, `fitted` and `residuals`. `predict` estimates the index of single-index models. `fitted` estimates the conditional outcome expectation.
+Some models support `predict` and `fitted` (see the documentation).
+`predict` estimates the index of single-index models.
+`fitted` estimates the conditional outcome expectation.
 For example, `predict` estimates the Xβ of a logit model, whereas `fitted` estimates logistic(Xβ).

-We also implement additional methods:
+Support for `residuals` depends on the availability of `fitted`.
+Out-of-sample forecast is planned for a future release.

+## Additional methods

 - `tstat`: the *t*-statistic (i.e., the ratio of coefficients to standard error);
 - `pval`: the *p*-value of a two-sided significance test;